PrinceBunBun981/sotwe-media-fetcher/README.md

 # Sotwe Media Fetcher
 This script is designed to fetch media data from Sotwe's API endpoint.
 It downloads images and videos associated with a user's Twitter (X) account.

-> [!IMPORTANT]
-> Sotwe gated their API behind Cloudflare captchas, requiring cookies to get through.
-As this was a proof of concept, I won't be updating this anymore to get around this.
-PRs are welcome if anyone wants to make changes to this.

 ## Prerequisites
 Before running the script make sure you have Node.js installed.
 You can download it [here](https://nodejs.org/)